ionic-team/ionic-docs/docs/api/popover.md

 - This feature only works with inline popovers.
 Popovers created with the `popoverController` are not created ahead of time, so the inner contents are not created either.

+- Any JavaScript Framework lifecycle hooks on the inner component will run as soon as the popover is mounted, not when the popover is presented.

 <Props />
 <Events />
 <Methods />